“Play is the primary way children were designed to learn.”

 “We love the caring, calm and warmth that our children receive at Gamumbi.
 Our children are so relaxed and happy to be in this learning environment.”

-— Gamumbi mum
+— Gamumbi parent

 Does this sound like a good fit for your child?
 Find out how to enrol.